nvernooy/OptimateSQL/README.txt

 - Note: currently by default no data is input in the database, this is done seperately using populatedb.py and the Optimate excel files
+	To fully run the project ensure you have server.sqlite in the current directory.

 - Start the server by running:
 	$VENV/bin/pserve development.ini